-As part of the academic record, external curricular placements are courses that are measured in credits, studied for, assessed and awarded a mark.
+As part of the academic record, external curricular placements are courses that are measured in ECTS credits, studied for, assessed and graded.

 This means that they have to be enrolled and that the academic tutor will assess them.

 The general aims of these placements are the following: